Code-Cruncher-Omega/swe3643-fall2024-project/README.md

 ```bash
 $ mvn test -pl e2e
 ```
+Note: This won't work if something is occupying port 8080, as this test also starts up the app on this very port.

 The end-to-end tests should then execute and succeed, and for reference here is a sample output from running the tests:
 ```bash
 $ mvn test -pl e2e